-3.5 Terminal & Shell
+1.5 Terminal & Shell

 The terminal is a tool for entering data into and displaying data from a computer.
 For now, its main purpose will be to feed your commands to the shell.
 There are multiple terminals available - older terminals featured a monitor and keyboard that would allow you to interact with a mainframe that was not necessarily in front of you.
-Current terminals are computer programs (there are terminals developed for almost any operating system) that provide access to other pgorams.
+Current terminals are computer programs (there are terminals developed for almost any operating system) that provide access to other pagorams.
 There are different terminals with many features, but they practically work all in the same way.

 We won't be using the GUI in this course, not if we can help it at least.
 A system administrator is most likely to work on the server remotely, and even when they aren't working remotely they will end up using a simple command line.
 A text-based interface is the most efficient way of working remotely, and also it provides to be less of a distraction when a system administrator is working.
 In the world of UNIX anything that you want to do can be done on the command line.

 The terminal allows us to access the computer, but requires another program to process commands.
 The shell is a computer program that takes your commands, sends it to the operating system which it will then process and execute.
 Like terminals, shells come in different variations and feature sets.
 The two most popular shells are tsch and bash.
 Tcsh is the default shell on Solaris and BSD systems while bash is the default shell for Linux.
 You are welcome to choose which shell to use; you can always run a different shell in a shell by typing in the same of the shell you would like to use.

-3.6 Basic Commands
+1.6 Basic Commands

 NOTE: The commands you will be learning today deal with the Solaris version.
-There is a slightly different form of syntax in commands between Solaris and Linux, so if any command you use does not work as expected (regardless of which version you are working with), check the documentation.
+There is a slightly different form of syntax in commands between Solaris and Linux, so if any command you use does not work as expected

+(regardless of which version you are working with), check the documentation.
 In the end, knowing the syntax of both versions is to your advantage as you will be able to work on either system, a skill-set that is in high demand in mixed-environments.

-3.6.1 Documentation and Help
+1.6.1 Documentation and Help

 Commands: man, apropos, info

-Google as a way of life - online documentation - mailing lists - books the UNIX file system - case-sensitivity - lack of file extensions - tab-completion - directories and devices as files - owners and permissions
+Google as a way of life - online documentation - mailing lists - books

-3.6.2 File and Directory Manipulation
+1.6.2 File and Directory Manipulation

 Commands: ls, cd, chmod, chown, chgrp, mkdir, rm, rmdir, touch, file, du, cp, pwd, less, more, cat

+the UNIX file system - case-sensitivity - lack of file extensions - tab-completion - directories and devices as files - owners and permissions

-3.6.3 Process Control
+1.6.3 Process Control

-Commands: ps, kill, pkill process ID (PID) - process owner - signals the plaintext file
+Commands: ps, kill, pkill

+process ID (PID) - process owner - signals

-3.6.4 Text Editors
+1.6.4 Text Editors

 Commands: emacs, vim, pico, nano

+the plaintext file

-3.6.5 Network Utilities
+1.6.5 Network Utilities

 Commands: wget, links

 the command-line interface

-4 Extra Resources
+2 Extra Resources

-- See the 'Resources' link on the DeCal webpage. - http://docs.linux.com/search.pl?tid=89 Some fun guides to familiarize yourself with the command line (scroll to the bottom and start with the first article).
+- See the 'Resources' link on the DeCal webpage.

+- http://docs.linux.com/search.pl?tid=89 Some fun guides to familiarize yourself with the command line (scroll to the bottom and start with the first article).